yugyogeshpawar/DevOps_Online_Class/0.interview-questions-answers/azure-questions.md

+# Azure Questions

+1. Question: What is Azure?
-- **What is Azure?**: Azure is a cloud service provided by Microsoft.
+   Answer: Azure is a cloud service provided by Microsoft.
 It allows you to use computers and storage in the cloud instead of your own computer.

-- **What is an Azure VM?**: An Azure VM, or Virtual Machine, is like a computer that's stored in the cloud.
+2. Question: What is an Azure VM?
+   Answer: An Azure VM, or Virtual Machine, is like a computer that's stored in the cloud.
 You can use it to run your programs and store your data.

+3. Question: What is Azure Storage?
-- **What is Azure Storage?**: Azure Storage is like a big box that you can store your data in.
+   Answer: Azure Storage is like a big box that you can store your data in.
 It's safe and can be used by many computers at the same time.

-- **What is Azure Active Directory?**: Azure Active Directory is like a big book of passwords for your cloud accounts.
+4. Question: What is Azure Active Directory?
+   Answer: Azure Active Directory is like a big book of passwords for your cloud accounts.
 It helps you keep track of who has access to your cloud stuff.

-- **What is Azure App Service?**: Azure App Service is like a big box that makes it easy to build, run, and grow web applications.
+5. Question: What is Azure App Service?
+   Answer: Azure App Service is like a big box that makes it easy to build, run, and grow web applications.
 You can use it to make your own website or app.

 6. Question: What is Azure Functions?
    Answer: Azure Functions is a serverless compute service that allows you to run small pieces of code, or "functions," in response to various events.